Divine Sorrow

-"Divine Sorrow" is a song by Haitian hip hop recording artist Wyclef Jean from his EP "J'ouvert".
+"Divine Sorrow" is a song by Haitian hip hop recording artist Wyclef Jean from his EP J'ouvert.
 Credited with the mononym Wyclef on the official cover of the single, it also features Swedish DJ and producer Avicii.
-The song was released as the lead single from the album on November 17, 2014.
+The song was released as the lead single from the album on 17 November 2014.
 It was written by Magnus Lidehäll, Salem Al Fakir, and Vincent Pontare.

 Background

 Wyclef Jean recorded the song with Avicii in Stockholm, Sweden in the winter of 2013.
-The song was released on November 17, 2014, as part of the campaign "Share the Sound of an AIDS-Free Generation" by Product Red project (stylized as (RED) or as (PRODUCT)RED), a licensed brand that seeks to engage the private sector in raising awareness and funds to help fight the spread of HIV/AIDS in Africa.
+The song was released on 17 November 2014, as part of the campaign "Share the Sound of an AIDS-Free Generation" by Product Red project, a licensed brand that seeks to engage the private sector in raising awareness and funds to help fight the spread of HIV/AIDS in Africa.

-This specific song was commissioned through (Coca-Cola)RED.
+This specific song was commissioned through Coca-ColaRED.
 Proceeds from the song benefited the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 Wyclef Jean said of the song, "The whole idea with the song is, it's a celebration song.
 No matter what you're going through today, you're going to overcome it tomorrow."

-The song is written in the key of C Major at a tempo of 130 bpm.

 Music video

-A colorful lyrics music video was released on 17 November 2014 with the red colour prominent in the video symbolizing the red campaign.
-A full music video is yet to be released for the song.
+A colorful lyric video was released on November 17, 2014, with the color red prominently featured in the video to symbolize the RED campaign.
+The video displays a cream-colored background, over which clouds of red and light-gray liquid slowly fill the screen, while the song's lyrics appear overlaid.

+A second lyric video was released on July 10, 2015.
+In this video, the Greek visual artist INO, along with several other people, including children and Wyclef Jean himself, paints the lyrics of the song on a wall.
+The concept is quite similar to the music video for Avicii's "The Days."